Published on 01/25/2020. Modified on 06/1/2022

 Finally, although not a novelty, many readers still ask about it and the truth is that neither Stockholm City Hall and the Three-Crown Tower nor ABBA The Museum are included.

-If you want to know more about the Stockholm Pass I have written an article about when the Stockholm Pass is worth buying and another one about the advantages of buying your Stockholm Pass online, its price and features.
+If you want to know more about the Go City Stockholm Pass I have written an article about when the Stockholm card is worth buying and another one about the advantages of buying your Go City Stockholm Pass online, its price and features.
 You can also buy it directly on the official website where sometimes there is up to 10-15% discount.
 If you have any questions or doubts about your trip to Stockholm don’t hesitate to write me a comment below and I will try to help you.